 Figure 1: Selection of analytical sample

 We used data from the Japan Gerontological Evaluation Study (JAGES) (Kondo et al. 2018).
-JAGES is an on-going nationwide cohort study for older adults aged 65 years or more living in Japan who do not eligible for long-term care insurance.
+JAGES is an on-going nationwide cohort study for older adults aged 65 years or more living in Japan who are not eligible for long-term care insurance.
 In this study, data from the 2010 survey as the baseline and two subsequent follow-up surveys (2013 and 2016) were used.
 We identified 25,865 functionally independent individuals who responded to all three waves of JAGES.
-After excluding participants with missing information for social participation in 2016 (n=1,752) and the number of teeth variable in 2010 (n=1,662), a total of 22,451 participants were included in the analyses.
-The selection of the analytical sample is illustrated in figure 1.
+After excluding participants with missing information for social participation in 2016 (n=1,752) and number of teeth in 2010 (n=1,662), a total of 22,451 participants were included in the analyses.
+The selection of the analytical sample is illustrated in Figure 1.

 Outcome variable

-Social participation at the time of 2016 was the outcome of interest in this study.
+Social participation in 2016 was the outcome in this study.
 JAGES recorded the frequency of participation (“nearly every day,” “twice or thrice a week,” “once a week,” “once or twice a month,” “a few times/year,” “never”) for various social activities.
-We measured the social participation by assessing the frequency of participation of any of the following activities, i.e., hobby groups, sports clubs, senior citizens’ clubs, residence groups, or volunteer group.
-Participation in any of the aforementioned activities once a month or more often (vs. less than once a month or never) was defined as the social participation (1= participation, 0= non-participation).
+We measured social participation by assessing the frequency of participation in any of the following activities, i.e., hobby groups, sports clubs, senior citizens’ clubs, residence groups, or volunteer groups.
+Participation in any of the aforementioned activities once a month or more often (vs. less than once a month or never) was defined as indicative of social participation (1= participation, 0= non-participation).

 Exposure

 The number of remaining natural teeth at the time of the surveys in 2010 and 2013 were used as a time varying exposure in our analyses.
 Self-reported number of teeth were recorded using the response to the question “How many natural teeth to you presently have?”
-(Instructions: include replanted teeth and capped/crowned teeth as “natural teeth”).
-Participants’ responses were measure within four categories (i.e. ≥20 teeth/ 10-19 teeth/ 1-9 teeth/ no teeth).
+(Instructions: include dental implants and capped/crowned teeth as “natural teeth”).
+Participants’ responses were measured within four categories (i.e. ≥20 teeth/ 10-19 teeth/ 1-9 teeth/ no teeth).

 Covariates